aelyo-softworks/ShellBoost-Samples/README.md

 *	**Cloud Folder**: A .NET Core console application shell folder.
 Demonstrates file system features (Copy/Paste, Drag/Drop, New menus).
 The server app is an ASP.NET Core web application using SQL Server as a storage backend.

+*	**Cloud Folder Site**: An ASP.NET Core application companion of the Cloud Folder sample that implements an API-only file system over the web.
+It uses an SQL Database.

+*   **Cloud Folder Sync**: A .NET 5 console application that is an equivalent of One Drive for the Cloud Folder Site sample.
+It demonstrates the File On-Demand ShellBoost feature.
+It’s not currently exposing a Shell Namespace Extension, but you can use the Cloud Folder sample as a namespace extension to test synchronization.

 *	**Device Manager Folder**: A .NET Core console application folder that mimics the official Windows Device Manager application.
 Demonstrates asynchronous hierarchy building.

 *	**Mirror**: A .NET Core console application that demonstrates a namespace application mirroring a physical folder present on the disk.
 It’s implemented in only a few lines of code.